yihsin9111/mamba-midi-workspace/README.md

-# mamba-midi-workspace
+# Simba
-code for midi generation on mamba models. for development use.
+Attmept to integrate attention visualization with simba model for text-to-audio and symbolic music generation studies.